-You could call it urban character, but we call sights such as Trinity Presbyterian Church “The Crooked Spire”.
+The area is ripe with urban character with such sights as Patrick's Hill, Trinity Presbyterian Church's “The Crooked Spire”, and almost 2 kilometres of riverfront.
 The city’s industrial legacy is still visible in chimney stacks and beautiful cast-iron details throughout the neighbourhood.
 Our heritage continues to inspire us we grow and develop a new era in the Victorian Quarter.
 It is a destination for local, national and international visitors.